PTegmark/Scratch-GANPaint/README.md

 ![Dropdown in Safari](GAN%20Paint%20Dropdown%20Safari.png)

 This needs to be fixed.
-You will need the GAN Paint extension to function properly in Firefox, Chrome, Safari, and Microsoft Edge (possibly also Internet Explorer and Opera--ask whoever is in charge (presumably Katherine Gallagher) about what browsers the GAN Paint extension needs to function properly in).
+You will need the GAN Paint extension to function properly in Firefox, Chrome, Safari, and Microsoft Edge (and possibly also in Internet Explorer and Opera--ask whoever is in charge (presumably your supervisor) about what browsers the GAN Paint extension needs to function properly in).
 Right now, the SVG images in question do display properly in Firefox though, I can guarantee that much.

 I have not tested the GAN Paint extension in Chrome, Microsoft Edge, Internet Explorer, or Opera, so I don't know how well the extension currently works in those browsers.

-* On the [GAN Paint website](http://gandissect.res.ibm.com/ganpaint.html?project=churchoutdoor&layer=layer4), the main image is visibly shaded as the user drags their mouse over it.
+* On the [GAN Paint website](http://gandissect.res.ibm.com/ganpaint.html?project=churchoutdoor&layer=layer4), the main image gets visibly shaded as the user drags their mouse over it.
 Currently, however, the ganpaint field in Scratch does not do so.
-So, if you have time, this should be implemented in the ganpaint field.
+So, if you have time, this shading feature should be implemented in the ganpaint field.
 To accomplish this, you will probably need to add code to the functions "Blockly.FieldGANPaint.prototype.onMouseDown" and "Blockly.FieldGANPaint.prototype.onMouseMove" in the file "scratch-blocks/core/field-ganpaint.js".

+* The images that the GAN Paint extension currently uses in the extension library (i.e. the pictures that you see when you click the "Add Extension" button in the Scratch GUI) are the same as the pictures used in [this tutorial](https://medium.com/@hiroyuki.osaki/how-to-develop-your-own-block-for-scratch-3-0-1b5892026421).
+Eventually, these pictures will need to be replaced with other, more suitable images.
+Replacing these images will involve replacing the two images stored in the folder "scratch-gui/src/lib/libraries/extensions/ganpaint", and modifying the file "scratch-gui/src/lib/libraries/extensions/index.jsx" accordingly.

-* Optional: Depending on the circumstances for which it is to be used, the GAN Paint extension might eventually need to be viewable in other languages.
+* OPTIONAL: Depending on the circumstances for which it is to be used, the GAN Paint extension might eventually need to be viewable in other languages.
 This, however, is completely optional at this point, as it is not at all an immediate concern.

-* [GAN Paint extension needs custom extension images]

-Please read the section of this document called "The blocks playground" before you start making alterations to scratch-blocks/core/field_ganpaint.js, as the blocks playground will save you a lot of time.
+Please read the section of this document called "The blocks playground" before you start making alterations to scratch-blocks/core/field_ganpaint.js, as using the blocks playground will save you a lot of time.

 Good luck!
 And feel free to contact me if you have any questions (especially if I explained something poorly and/or forgot to mention something important).